Have Questions?

 229-391-2300

-Legacy Behavioral Health is a drug and alcohol treatment facility for individuals living in the Tifton area while struggling with a drug and alcohol abuse issue and co-occurring mental health disorder.
+Legacy Behavioral Health is a drug and alcohol treatment facility for individuals living in the Tifton, GA. area while struggling with a drug and alcohol abuse issue and co-occurring mental health disorder.
 As such, it provides services like individual psychotherapy, substance abuse counseling approach, motivational interviewing, cognitive/behavior therapy, anger management, rational emotive behavioral therapy and more, that are in keeping with its philosophy of the treatments that have been proved to work.

 Legacy Behavioral Health believes in individualized care to ensure that their patients find success and sobriety.
 The addiction treatment center also specializes in other types of care like social skills development, seniors or older adults, clients with HIV/AIDS, transgender or (LGBT) clients, substance abuse education, active duty military - among many others.
 Many of these services are also provided by Legacy Behavioral Health in various settings like inpatient drug and alcohol rehab centers, long term addiction treatment centers, outpatient day treatment, detoxification programs, short term addiction treatment programs, as well as others.

 Further, it has aftercare programs designed to help you achieve permanent stability.
-These programs have made sure that Legacy Behavioral Health has a special place within the Tifton area, especially because they lead to both positive short and long term outcomes for the people who enroll into this alcohol and drug rehab center.
+These programs have made sure that Legacy Behavioral Health has a special place within the Tifton, GA. area, especially because they lead to both positive short and long term outcomes for the people who enroll into this alcohol and drug rehab center.
 Lastly, Legacy Behavioral Health accepts private insurance, cash or self-payment, payment assistance, sliding fee scale, access to recovery (atr) voucher, state welfare or child and family services funds and others.

 Turning Point HospitalJoint Commission CertifiedSAMHSA